 Buy Swimsuits with sunblock and UV ray protection.

 When shopping for your trip, search for swimsuits that provide protection from the sun.
 Many boy suits have short and long sleeve shirts that come with matching shorts.
 If the little lady section offers skimpy selections, you can certainly turn to the boy section to find a skin protecting top to accompany a flowered or princess swimsuit.
 These tops will allow little ones to play, get wet and have fun while avoiding sunburned shoulders.

 Pack Swim Diapers.

 If you’ve ever seen a disposable diaper get wet, or a cloth diaper get fully saturated…then you know they’re a terrible idea for the beach.
-Weather you use disposables or cloth diapers, there are many swim diaper options.
+Whether you use disposables or cloth diapers, there are many swim diaper options.
 A swim diaper doesn’t absorb liquid and is primarily there to catch poo.
-Floating poop is a sure way to spoil vacation, make sure to pack swim diapers ahead of time to keep floating turds out of your family photos.
+Floating poop is a sure way to spoil a vacation, make sure to pack swim diapers ahead of time to keep floating turds out of your family photos.

-Be prepared for emergency.
+Be prepared for an emergency.